cyubahiro-clovis/alu-regex-data-extraction_cyubahiro-clovis/README.md

 k.mugisha@alueducation.com.attacker.net
 ```

-because the required text *is* in there — it just isn't the whole string.
+because the required text *is* in there it just isn't the whole string.
 That exact attack sits in the input file and the program rejects it, along with `@alumni.alueducation.co` (one letter short).
 This is the difference between searching and validating.

 ## Security

 The input is never trusted.
 It's not executed, not run through a shell, not rendered as HTML, not used to build a query.

-**Eleven threat signatures** — XSS, unsafe URI schemes, SQL and template and command injection, path traversal, CRLF, NoSQL operators, null bytes.
+**Eleven threat signatures**: XSS, unsafe URI schemes, SQL and template and command injection, path traversal, CRLF, NoSQL operators, null bytes.
 The sample run catches 15 hostile constructs.

 **Nothing sensitive appears in the output.** Cards show the last 4 digits only.
 Emails keep two characters and the domain.
-Hostile payloads are stored as SHA-256 fingerprints — enough to audit a finding, useless to anyone who steals the report.
+Hostile payloads are stored as SHA-256 fingerprints enough to audit a finding, useless to anyone who steals the report.

 **Two bugs worth mentioning**, because both taught me something: